Prakash-Kushwaha/pio-lm35/README.md

+Here’s the README updated for PlatformIO and Visual Studio Code as the IDE:

+---

 # LM35 Temperature Display with ATmega32 and 16x2 I2C LCD

 This project uses an ATmega32 microcontroller to read temperature data from an LM35 temperature sensor and displays it on a 16x2 LCD using the I2C protocol.
 The temperature readings update dynamically on the LCD, refreshing only when there is a significant change.